seeseexiong/liri-node-app/README.md

 3. To search for movies, enter this command on your terminal or command line: <br/>
 `node liri.js movie-this "movie name here"` . <br/>
 ![](images/movieInfo.JPG) <br/><br/><br/>

-### Prerequisites
-You will need to have Node JS install to use this app.

 ## API Used
 * [Node Spotify API](https://www.npmjs.com/package/node-spotify-api)